 Do I need to be an ASUB student to take online classes?

 Are online classes easier than traditional (face-to-face) classes?

 No. You will still be required to learn the same material.
 The main difference will be the way that you receive the course material.
-Instead of a face-to-face classroom setting, you will use the ASUB Learning Management System, Blackboard, to access the material in your online classes.
+Instead of a face-to-face classroom setting, you will use the ASUB Learning Management System, Canvas, to access the material in your online classes.
 This means you must have access to a dependable computer and internet connection.
 Additionally, online classes require you to show initiative in logging in on a regular basis in order to communicate with your instructor and classmates, and to participate in activities.

 Will I save time by taking an online class?

 Perhaps.
 You will likely save time only when you consider the amount of time spent commuting to campus.
 However, you still have to spend as much, if not more, time participating in the online class.
 The main benefit is that you will be able to choose the time of day when this is the most convenient for you.

 Will I ever be required to come to the ASUB campus?

 It depends.
 Internet Assisted (IA) classes require activities on campus (check with the instructor for more details).
 Online classes require at least one proctored exam that can be taken for free on one of the ASUB campuses.
 If you live too far to travel to the campus you will be able to secure a proctor in your location provided they meet the ASUB Online Proctoring Policy guidelines.

 Yes.
 First time ASUB students are required to go through the Canvas Online Orientation within Canvas.
 This will help you learn how to use Canvas and how to be successful in online classes.
 You will have access to this within Canvas about two weeks before classes start.
 It will take you about an hour to complete the orientation.

 What sort of computer skills will I need to take an online class?